ujjwalmishra09/ToDo-WebApp/README.md

 It is an android app for managing different work.

+Clone this repo or [Download Zip](https://github.com/ujjwalmishra09/ToDo-WebAp/archive/master.zip)

+And there is apk file you can install it.

+Angular js code is in the ToDo-WebApp/app/src/main/assets/

 ## Bugs and feature requests

 Have a bug or a feature request?
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/ujjwalmishra09/ToDo-WebApp/issues).